 - Art prints and art folders without title page and text

 - Personal documents (such as an electronic curriculum vitae or personal profile)

 - Greetings cards

 - Software that is intended for any purpose other than educational or instructional

 Where a publication is available electronically (e.g., an e-book, e-book app, CD-ROM, or publication available on the Internet), it will qualify for an ISBN provided that it contains text and is made available to the public, and that there is no intention for the publication to be a continuing resource.
 Such publications may also include pictures and sounds.

-Photocopy of title page (final title of the publication)
+2. Photocopy of the Official title page (final title of the publication)

 4. Duly filled out ISBN Factsheet and Information Sheet